There are now 3 possible online modes for units:

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) written assignments; (2) oral presentation; and (3) participation.
+Indicative assessments in this unit are as follows: (1) written assignment; (2) video project; and (3) participation and prepared writing tasks.
 Further information is available in the unit outline.

 - Unit Coordinator(s)